Last Updated on

-This guest post was written by Dr. Clarence Ho, a chiropractor and owner of Adaptive Chiropractic and Adaptive Myotherapy.
+This guest post was written by Dr. Clarence Ho, a chiropractor and owner of Adaptive Chiropractic.
 For over six years, he has been working with patients of all ages and from all walks of life.
 With his great understanding of the human body and caring team, they aim to help both parents and children find simple and convenient remedies that will lead to a healthier, happier life.

 As children develop, they begin to face a number of obstacles in their lives–from starting a new school to taking exams to dealing with the loss of a close relative or friend.
 A parent’s role is to support and nurture our children as they move through each struggle and phase of childhood.
 Sometimes there are moments when our children feel stressed and anxious, yet we want to do everything we can to keep our kids calm.
 It is important that we offer the right type of support and coping skills for kids during times like these.

 Massage for kids is one approach to reducing stress and anxiety.
 Completely natural and free from any prescribed medication, massage offers almost immediate benefits.
 This traditional and ancient form of therapy typically uses oils or herbs that can help our children feel better and regain their emotional and physical balance.

 When our children enter into the world, touch is one of the first senses they develop.
 An immediate strong bond is formed between mother and child from the very first time an infant is placed in his or her mother’s arms.
 Babies spend a lot of time being held and cared for by both parents and other caretakers.
 Hugs and cuddles are incredibly important to ensure that children grow up with a balanced and healthy sense of touch, and ultimately feel safe as they begin their journey through childhood and beyond.